 Ethiopia grows bean varieties with amazing and distinctive aromas.
 Sometimes these carry the notes of herbs, and often wine tones.
 Experts praise the taste of Ethiopia in their coffee.
 The best varieties stand out from other good coffees.

-Of course, excellent coffee is grown in other countries.
+Of course, excellent whole bean coffee is grown in other countries.
 But to embrace the immensity in one article would hardly have succeeded, so the most reputable manufacturers were chosen.

 Best Way to Store Coffee Beans